rkmasiello/fountfi-sovabtc/ASSESSMENT_REPORT_REFACTOR.md

 ## Conclusion

-The BTC Vault refactor, deployment, and testing is complete.
+The BTC Vault refactor, deployment, testing, and documentation is complete.
 The system has been successfully:
 - ✅ Refactored to clean 2-contract architecture
 - ✅ Deployed and verified on Base Sepolia
 - ✅ Integrated with updated frontend components
 - ✅ Tested with comprehensive test suites (481 tests, 100% line coverage)
-- ✅ Documented with deployment details
+- ✅ Documented with complete user and admin guides
+- ✅ Initial liquidity added for withdrawal testing

-### Session 22 Achievements:
+### Session 23 Achievements:
-- **Test Coverage Excellence**: Increased from ~60% to 100% line coverage
-- **Branch Coverage**: Improved from ~40% to 94% branch coverage
-- **New Test Suites**: Added 56 targeted tests for edge cases and error conditions
-- **Clean Test Results**: All 481 tests passing with no failures
+- **Liquidity Management**: Added 100,000 sovaBTC units to strategy
+- **Documentation Complete**: Created comprehensive USER_GUIDE and ADMIN_GUIDE
+- **System Cleanup**: Removed all outdated pre-refactor documentation
+- **Helper Scripts**: Created scripts for liquidity and token management
+- **Frontend Verified**: Confirmed working with deployed contracts

 The system is now ready for:
-- User testing on testnet with initial liquidity
-- Performance and load testing
+- Load and performance testing
-- Security audit preparation
-- Mainnet deployment planning
+- Mainnet deployment preparation
+- Security audit
+- Production launch

 ## Key Achievements